VCU-CS-Capstone/cs-25-345-network-feature-extraction/Status Reports/Spring_2025/Status Report Spring Week 1.md

 - Determine dependencies needed to run

 ## 3) Issues, problems or concerns ##
-- Use of Singularity containerizing might not be ideal, look into docker
+- Use of Singularity containerizing might not be ideal, look into docker or kubernetes